shahraizali/awesome-django/README.md

 * [Django packages](https://github.com/pydanny/djangopackages/) - Django Packages is a directory of reusable apps, sites, tools, and more for your Django projects.
 * [Opps](http://oppsproject.org/) - A content management platform built for large portals.
 * [Satchmo](https://bitbucket.org/chris1610/satchmo/src/) - Satchmo is an eCommerce framework created in Django which allows you to develop unique and robust online stores.
-* [django-cms](https://github.com/divio/django-cms/) - The easy-to-use and developer-friendly CMS
+* [django-cms](https://github.com/divio/django-cms/) - The easy-to-use and developer-friendly CMS.
-* [django-oscar](https://github.com/tangentlabs/django-oscar/) - Domain-driven e-commerce for Django
+* [django-oscar](https://github.com/tangentlabs/django-oscar/) - Domain-driven e-commerce for Django.
 * [mayan-edms](https://github.com/mayan-edms/mayan-edms/) - Open source, Django based DMS (document management system) with custom metadata indexing, file serving integration, OCR capabilities, document versioning and electronic signature verification.
 * [mezzanine](https://github.com/stephenmcd/mezzanine/) - A content management platform built using the Django framework.
-* [wagtail](https://github.com/torchbox/wagtail/) - A new Django content management system
+* [wagtail](https://github.com/torchbox/wagtail/) - A new Django content management system.

 # Resources

 Where to discover new Django apps and projects.